-Bodybuilding is a sport that requires focus, dedication, and of course a diet that’s in-tune.
+Bodybuilding is a sport that requires focus, dedication, and of course, a diet that’s in tune.
 Many bodybuilders are on the lookout for new foods to add to their diets, and salmon might just be the answer for many.
-It is a wonderful source of protein that many use as a cornerstone of their meal preps.
-Let’s take a closer look at why Salmon may be the next meat you add to your diet, shall we?
+It is a beautiful source of protein that many use as a cornerstone of their meal prep.
+Let’s take a closer look at why salmon may be the next meat you add to your diet and why salmon is a protein ideal for bulkers.

 One of the bodybuilding and muscle-building basics is to eat a high protein diet.
 According to the USDA, a 3oz serving of salmon has 17g of protein and 5g of fat.
+It is a complete protein which means it contains all the amino acids that our bodies need to build muscle.
 The fat content is especially good for those looking to bulk as fat carries more calories.
+It differs from white fish in that it is oily and will naturally be more calorically dense.
 This specific serving has 121 calories which is similar to other proteins like steak.

 Fast Meal Prep